uconneeb/evolution/grading.md

 (Note that the bonus points increase the numerator but do not affect the denominator.)
 Looking up 89.5 in the grading scale posted below, you would receive a letter grade of B+ for the course because 89.5 is greater than or equal to 87 but less than 90.
 (Note that 89.5 is **not** rounded to 90.)
 {% endcomment %}

 We have decided to allow the lowest of the four exam grades to be dropped.
+{:.boldbluenotice}
 If you missed an exam for any reason and did not arrange with us to take a makeup exam before the exams were returned and the answer key posted, that must be the exam you drop.
-{:.noticethis}

 A sample grade calculation follows: if you received 78, 83, 86, 99 as exam scores, 8 bonus points, and 40 participation points, your overall percentage would be calculated as follows (78 is the exam score dropped):

 92.9 = 100*(83 + 86 + 99 + 40 + 8)/(100 + 100 + 100 + 40)

 (Note that the bonus points are added to the numerator but not the denominator.)
 Looking up 92.9 in the grading scale posted below, you would receive a letter grade of A- for the course because 92.9 is greater than or equal to 90 but less than 93.
-(Note that we will not play games with rounding.)
+(Note that 92.9 will **not** be rounded to 93!)

 Grades will be posted in the _My Grades_ section of [HuskyCT](https://huskyct.uconn.edu/).